Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 To start, it’s a good idea to consult with AI specialists.

-They’ll be able to accurately estimate the resources and money necessary for integrating AI into your software product.
+They’ll be able to accurately estimate the resources and money necessary for integrating AI into your app.

 If you’re using an AI platform, such as Azure ML, to train your models their experts will be able to help you with that estimate.